reactiveui/website/input/contribute/maintainers/creating-a-new-release/workflow.md

 # Production

 By design, no single person can release a new version of ReactiveUI without approval from [one of the other contributors](https://github.com/orgs/reactiveui/teams/contributors).
-The process is kicked off by one of the contributors opening up a pull-request from `develop` to `master`
+The process is kicked off by one of the contributors opening up a pull-request from `develop` to `main`

 ![](/contribute/maintainers/create-a-pull-request-from-develop-to-master.png)